 “Two rows of tables stretched all the way from the Place de la Concorde to the Barrière de l’Étoile … We read of 6 oxen, 250 sheep, 75 calves, 800 turkeys, 4,000 fowls and partridges, 1,000 hams and tongues, 2,000 carp and pike, and so forth; with 18,000 bottles and 145 casks of Macon.”

 After Napoleon’s fall, Carême went to London and served as chef de cuisine for two years to the Prince Regent, later George IV.
 He then worked for the Princess de Bagration, who was a Russian princess married to general Pyotr Bagration and known for her beauty and unconventional behavior.
-Tsar Alexander I then requested that Carême visit him in St. Petersburg, which he did.
-However, Carême did not stay long enough to prepare even a single meal for the Tsar.
-When Carême returned to Paris, he became chef to the wealthy banker James Mayer de Rothschild.
+Tsar Alexander I then requested that Carême visit him in St. Petersburg, which he did, but he did not stay long enough to prepare even a single meal.
+Upon his return to Paris, he became chef to the wealthy banker James Mayer de Rothschild.

 Carême died in Paris at his home on the Rue Neuve Saint Roche at the age of forty-eight and was interred in the Montmartre Cemetery in Paris.
 Some people claim that because he cooked with charcoal, the constant inhaling of these toxic fumes contributed to his early death.
-Supposedly, the last words of this famous chef were given to a pupil standing near his bedside.
-Carême drew the pupil close and said, “Shake the sauce-pan!”
+Supposedly, the last words of this famous chef were given to a pupil standing near his bedside whom he drew close and said, “Shake the sauce-pan!”